10 June 2023, 14:00–17:00 / Casco HQ

 In this book, the contributions flow like a river across the Eurasian continent, branching out into all directions.
 The contributors engage in an exploration of experimental epistemic alliances, which operate as a way to learn and make new dialogic relations.
 The conflicts generated by ecological disaster, war, the global economy, identity politics, and the power structures of knowledge production and science here intertwine with shamanisms, rituals, magic, speculation, politics, and poetics.
 How do we imagine an active and implicated role of the human as one being among other beings?
 What might this entail, and what might this generate?

 The book has contributions from Zoénie Deng, Rick Dolphijn, Stephan Dudeck & Christian Vagt & Yuri Vella, Taru Elfving, Giovanna Esposito Yussif & David Muñoz Alcántara (NÆS-Nomad Agency/Archive of Emergent Studies), Fu Xiaodong, Han Xiaohan, Kristiina Koskentola, Marjolein van der Loo, Mi You, German Popov, Nikolay Smirnov, Bo Wang, and Müge Yilmaz.
-It is edited by Kristiina Koskentola and Marjolein van der Loo, designed by Yannick Nuss and published by Onomatopee.
+It is edited by Kristiina Koskentola and Marjolein van der Loo, designed by Yannick Nuss and published by Onomatopee with collaborative support from Museum of Impossible Forms and Kohta Kunsthalle in Helsinki.
 Support for the publication comes from Mondriaan Fund, Prins Bernhard Cultuurfonds, Elisabeth Vermaat Müller Fonds, Globus Opstart, and Finnish Cultural Institute for the Benelux.